Actindo-AG/Documentation/Channels/UserInterface/06a_Log.md

 - ![Unpublish](../../Assets/Icons/Unpublish02.png "[Unpublish]") (Unpublish)
     Click this button to unpublish the log message.

-[comment]: <> (Unpublish oder private view?
-Bedeutung?)
+[comment]: <> (Gibt es auch einen publish button, wenn eine message unplublished wurde?)

 - ![View](../../Assets/Icons/Eye02.png "[View]") (View)
     Click this button to display the details of the log message.
 Alternatively, you can click directly a row in the list to display the details of the log message.
 The *Detail of log message "Log message title"* view is displayed, see [Detail of log message "Log message title"](#detail-of-log-message-log-message-title).

-The list displays all messages contained in the selected intent.
+The list displays all log messages of the selected intent.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Title*
     Title of the log message.